Winter Energy Bills Lower your winter heating bills by switching to a cheaper energy provider with Selectra today.

 Fibreglass is formed from spun glass fibres and is the cheapest insulating material option.
 It is sold in blankets called batts, or as loose-fill.
 Here are some of the advantages and disadvantages of fibreglass insulation:

-Pros and cons of Fibreglass Insulation
+Pros and Cons of Fibreglass Insulation

 AdvantagesDisadvantages

-Doesn’t give the tightest seal.There are some health concerns over inhaled fibreglass particles.
+Is fire and pest resistant.There are some health concerns over inhaled fibreglass particles.

 If you decide to install fibreglass insulation yourself, and it isn’t in sealed batts, make sure to wear protective gloves, goggles, and a dust mask.